Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-editor-qna.md

 ## What qualities do you aim for when making the API?
 -    **Q**: Things like usability and reliability.
 -    **A**: There are a bunch of things really, but I think it can be distilled to a few major points:
-1. Are we able to properly guarantee backwards compatibility of this API?
+-    **A**: Are we able to properly guarantee backwards compatibility of this API?
 Does it have deterministic behavior and timing?
-2. Does it cover the desired scenario adequately and interact well with other existing APIs?
+-    **A**: Does it cover the desired scenario adequately and interact well with other existing APIs?
-3. Is it easy to use, well typed (for easy intellisense guidance), and clear?
+-    **A**: Is it easy to use, well typed (for easy intellisense guidance), and clear?
 We have a large amount of tests and internally we write demos of APIs to make sure they are easy to use.
 And i'm a huge advocate for making the typescript types help you write code faster as well.
-4. How does the script API interact with or compare with existing functionality from commands, JSON, or molang?
+-    **A**: How does the script API interact with or compare with existing functionality from commands, JSON, or molang?
 -    **A**: A really big aim of scripting is a super stable platform to build experiences off of, but we also know that scripting is a part the broader extensibility surfaces of the game.
 So the combination of usability + reliability and compatibility is hugely important.

 ## What is your favorite thing you've seen created with the Scripting API?